jentery/506v3/index.md

 # About Me

 My name is Jentery Sayers (he / him).
 I'm a settler scholar and associate professor of English and Cultural, Social, and Political Thought (CSPT).
 I direct the Praxis Studio for Comparative Media Studies, and I've been at UVic since 2011.
 I did my MA and PhD in English at the University of Washington, and I grew up in Richmond, Virginia, where I also got my BA and BS at Virginia Commonwealth University.
 I'm in the middle of writing a book about the sounds of "playable fiction."
 I teach media, games, critical theory, and American literature at UVic.
 This is my eleventh graduate seminar here, but it's my first on player stories.

+# Materials

+No experience with games or media is expected for this seminar, and you won't need access to a gaming computer or console.
+You will need access to the internet and a computer, though.
+For your player story, you will also need to play at least one game or interactive fiction, and to document that process in some way.
+More on all that in a second.

+I am not asking you to acquire any books for this seminar, either.
+I will instead direct you to materials in UVic Libraries and, alongside those directions, distribute a course reader of screen-readable PDFs that you may choose to print.
+If a PDF in the course reader is not accessible or searchable, then please let me know.
+I'll fix and redistribute it.

+To recap, then, you're not required to purchase anything for this seminar, but you will need access to:
+* The internet,
+* A computer,
+* UVic Libraries,
+* The course reader, which I'll circulate in PDF,
+* A game or interactive fiction (see list of options below), and
+* A way to document your experiences playing that game or fiction (also more below).

+## Pick a Game or Interactive Fiction

+A player story is nothing without its primary source, so I created a [list of games and interactive fictions](games.html) to help you pick one.
+I'm open to suggestions, too.
+They just need to be works I've played and studied a bit.
+Thanks for meeting me halfway.

+I'll encourage to you start playing early in the term.
+This way you can gradually refine your research, gather plenty of documentation, and share your work in progress.
+How you document your play, how you compose a player story, and what you ultimately say or argue will be up to you; however, I'll nudge you to try a few techniques before you select one.
+Importantly, your player story techniques won't need to be high-tech.
+You can use audio or video, if you wish, or just text and images.
+I'll cover more of the particulars during the three player story workshops I've planned for the term (see Weeks 6, 12, and 13).

+The balance of this "Materials" section contains recommendations related to game studies.
+If you don't have the time for that, or you're simply not interested, then no worries.
+You can skip to ["Aims and Workload."](#aims-and-workload) Choose your own adventure?!?!